We’ve got a thing about trains...

 Duration 9.5 hours (including time spent at the Elgin Railway Market)

 The history An old apple warehouse, where children used to gather decades ago to enjoy potjiekos with the workers as they waited for their school bus, is the setting for the Elgin Railway Market.
 Entrepreneur Roger Orphen, inspired by Victorian-era railway stations, converted the barn into steampunk-themed station market, complete with elaborate metal archways, overhanging bridges and lanterns.

 All that was missing from the picture was an actual steam train.
 Thanks to a partnership with Ceres Rail Company, that final piece of the puzzle has been provided, as the grandeur of the Victorian age comes back to life everytime the old beauty pulls up alongside the bustling station platform.

 Cost R750 (adults); R500 (children)

-Where to find it Royal Cape Yacht Club, Duncan Road, Table Bay Harbour, Cape Town
+Where to find it Harbour Bridge Hotel, Dockrail Road, Foreshore, Cape Town

 Operating times Check all the upcoming dates for the steam train ride to Elgin